mehulagg/gitlab/doc/development/multi_version_compatibility.md

 ### List of common gotchas

 - New pre-deployment migrations must work when only the previous version of Rails and JS is running
-- Changes to jobs must work when Sidekiq is only running on the previous version
+- [Changes to jobs](sidekiq_style_guide.md#changing-the-arguments-for-a-worker) must work when Sidekiq is only running on the previous version
-- New Sidekiq worker classes won't get run at all for a period of time (i.e. GitLab.com canary stage)
+- [New Sidekiq worker classes](sidekiq_style_guide.md#adding-new-workers) won't run at all for a period of time (i.e. GitLab.com canary stage)
-- Changes to JS must work with the previous version's API
+- Changes to JS must work with the previous version's API: this includes the REST API, the GraphQL API, and any internal APIs in controllers
 - New post-deployment migrations cannot be depended on by Rails changes
 - New background migrations cannot be depended on by Rails changes